merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 grep "Akkermansia muciniphila" GH89.txt | cut -f 4 | tail -n 101 | tr '\n' ' ' ; echo
 ```

 For each list, go to the [NCBI Protein database](https://www.ncbi.nlm.nih.gov/protein), paste the list into the search box, and press 'Enter'.
 Once you get the search results, click on 'Send to', select the 'File' option, change the file format to 'FASTA', and hit 'Create File' to download the sequences.
-You can name the first file `GH89_1.fasta` and `GH89_2.fasta`.
+You can name the first file `GH89_1.fasta` and the second `GH89_2.fasta`.
 Then, you can put the two sets of sequenes together into on FASTA by running the following:

 ```bash
 cat GH89_1.fasta GH89_2.fasta > GH89_A_muciniphila.fasta